 You didn't go to college for that.
 And it needn't happen, either.
 Because you can pick the United States Air Force as your employer.
-Career opportunities are so vast... you'll get a better chance to specialize where you want...in the forefront of modern science and technology.

-Suppose, just for example, you wanted to be involved in Electronics.
+Career opportunities are so vast... you'll get a better chance to specialize where you want...in the forefront of modern science and wanted to be involved in Electronics.
 This area alone includes Communications-Electronics, Missile Electronics, Avionics, and others.
 And these, in turn, involve administrative, research, and other technical aspects.